insidewhy/process-pool/README.markdown

 ## Running multiple functions with a single pool

 Many functions can be wrapped to run in a subprocess by a single pool via calls to `prepare` using the `processLimit` option as shown in the previous example.
-By default `processLimit` copies of each `prepare`d function are created (so up to `processLimit` * `number of calls to prepare` can be created).
+By default `processLimit` copies of each `prepare`d function are created.
+Up to `processLimit` * `number of calls to prepare` can be created but only `processLimit` subprocesses will be running code at any given time, the rest will be sleeping.
 This can be restricted on a per function basis:

 ```javascript
 var Promise = require('bluebird')